prosimcorp/fluxcd-template/README.md

 ## Description

-This is an example repository to be deployable on any cloud provider's Kubernetes distribution, such as EKS or GKE, and show how to organize files and directories inside for Flux.
+This is an template repository to be deployable on any cloud provider's Kubernetes distribution, such as EKS or GKE, and it shows how to organize files and directories inside for FluxCD to operate a whole cluster using GitOps approach.

+## Constraints

 The goal of this repository is achieved **following the following constraints**:

-- One repository per cluster
+- One repository per Kubernetes cluster
 - All possible overlays must be allocated in one place
-- Flux, Infrastructure and applications' deployments must be separated to operate faster
+- Flux, Infrastructure and applications' deployments must be separated to allow teams operate faster
 - All the overlays must be applied by using Kustomization patches in separated files

+   > **ATTENTION**
+   >
+   > Most tools are previously polished by vendors to be production ready.
+Because of that, the best practise is to deploy
+   > them with the configuration as default as possible.
+Don't try to reinvent the wheel that huge companies already invented.
+   >
+   > Your mission with the patches is to make it automated and reliable.
+If some bug appears, go to the vendor's repository
+   > and collaborate there to solve the root cause there for everyone, not here.

 ## Organization